Using Bit Flags and EnumSets in Java

 Bit Flags

-Flags are typically stored as public constants within the related class, for example, the Pattern class includes the flags ‘CASE_INSENSITIVE’ and ‘MULTILINE’ to alter match criteria.
+Flags are typically stored as public constants within the related class.
+For example, the Pattern class includes the flags ‘CASE_INSENSITIVE’ and ‘MULTILINE’ to alter match criteria.
 Setting the values as incremental powers of 2 allows the user to compose multiple constants together using the | (OR) operator to achieve the desired flag combination.
-The implementer is then able to base the methods execution on the passed in flags by checking for presence of the constant value using the & (AND) operator as a bit mask.
+The implementer can then determine the method’s execution based on the passed-in flags by checking for the presence of the constant value using the & (AND) operator as a bit mask.
 This idea can be more meaningfully described using the example below.

 public static final int UPPERCASE = 1; // 0001